pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 * `tagline`: This is the description that shows when a quiz is shared via social media/email.
 * `duration`: The average length of the experiment to give users an idea of the time commitment.

-#### calculateExpResults and showExpResults
+#### showResults

-These boolean properties determine whether the experiment will calculate and show feedback to participants based on their experiment results.
-If `calculateExpResults` is true, the experiment will calculate a summary statistic to be written to the `userResults` table.
-Otherwise, the summary statistic will be null.
-If `showExpResults` is true, the participant will see a link their results at the end of the experiment (specified in `results.js`).
+If `showResults` is true, the participant will see a link to their results at the end of the experiment (specified in `results.js`).
+If false, the participant will see only a thank you message.

-`calculateExpResults` must be true for `showExpResults` to be true, but it is possible to have `calculateExpResults` be true and `showExpResults` be false.
-In this case, the summary statistic will be calculated and written to the `userResults` table, but the participant will not see their results at the end of the experiment.

 ### Worker Component, Migrations, and Seeds